 Preventing extraction of contaminated groundwater is necessary to protect human health and also to prevent the spread of contamination.
 This can also be caused by drawing water towards a property if the groundwater is being extracted from a bore.

 If contamination is discovered it is a legal requirement under the Environment Protection Act 1993 to notify the EPA.
-Notifying the EPA also enables residents, industry and government to protect current and future generations from contamination caused by industrial practices of the past.
+Notification also enables residents, industry and government to protect current and future generations from contamination caused by industrial practices of the past.